pensjonatus/flash-fiction/blog/class-three-civilization.md

 ---
-title: 'Class Three Civilization'
+title: Class Three Civilization
 date: '2015-07-16'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 On Kardashev's scale, a class-three civilization is one that can control its